Omegatron900/Sheet-Music-repo/README.md

 # Sheet-Music-repo
-This program takes as input song and artist, and returns youtube links and/or links to sheet music
+This program finds youtube links and sheet music for songs you like

+## Inputs
+- Song name
+- Artist name

+## Outputs
+- Youtube links
+- Sheet music links